Alex-Ueki/Anime-SR/README.md

 # Anime Image Super Resolution using in Keras 2+ (TensorFlow Backend)

-Credit to
+Tools for investigating techniques for improved upconversion of SD video to HD.

+## Credits

 *<a href="https://github.com/titu1994/Image-Super-Resolution">Image-Super-Resolution</a>*
+for base code.

-for base code, *https://gist.github.com/jackdoerner/1c9c48956a1e00a29dbc* for DPX file io.
+*https://gist.github.com/jackdoerner/1c9c48956a1e00a29dbc* for DPX file io.

+**PU: More credits here**

 ## Setup